lucia-auth/lucia/examples/express/github-oauth/README.md

-# Github OAuth example with Lucia and Express
+# GitHub OAuth example with Lucia and Express

 This example uses TypeScript, SQLite3 with `better-sqlite3`, and [`tsx`](https://github.com/esbuild-kit/tsx).